 - Cookie-based: Load balancer sets a cookie with server ID

-- IP-based: Hash client IP (problems with NAT)
+- IP-based: Hash client IP (problems with NAT and mobile users)

-- Application-based: App sets session cookie, LB reads it
+- Application-based: App sets session cookie, load balancer reads it

 Trade-offs:

-Better alternative: Externalize session state to Redis or database.
+Better alternative: Externalize session state to Redis or a database.
+This allows any server to handle any request while maintaining session continuity.

-Firewalls filter traffic based on rules evaluated in order.
+Firewalls filter network traffic based on rules evaluated in priority order.
+Understanding rule structure and evaluation order is critical for both security and troubleshooting.

 Rule Structure: